Elections in Seychelles 2025 – What Tourists Need to Know

 Final Word

 For tourists, Seychelles’ elections are more of a curiosity than a disruption.
-So pack your sunscreen, keep your schedule a little flexible, and enjoy your island escape while the locals head to the polls.
-Democracy in paradise…it’s just another part of the Seychelles story.
+So pack your sunscreen, keep your plans flexible, and soak in the atmosphere while the locals head to the polls.

 Written by J.R